|Course code: 176303||Subject title: STATISTICS II|

 - Sample size determination

 - Parametric tests for comparing two populations' parameters

 - Introduction to nonparametric methods

 - Tests for comparing two populations

-Mi Aulario will be the course web page providing also a communication channel between instructor and students.
-There students will find the necessary material for both theorical and computer lab sessions, together with data files and any other additional material.
+Mi Aulario will be the course web page provides also a communication channel between instructor and students.
+There students will find the necessary material for both theoretical and computer lab sessions, together with data files and any other additional material.

 Levin, Rubin, Balderas, Del Valle y Gómez (2004) Estadística para la administración y la economía.
 Editorial Prentice Hall.